 You’ll get a 10-year warranty for the Leesa and the standard version of Helix Midnight, and 15-year guarantee for the Luxe version.
 Warranties cover all the defects that might appear as well as sagging and sinkage over one inch deep.
 Less than that is not included in the coverage; neither are changes in the person’s sleep preference or the damages connected to misuse or improper cleaning.
 Keep in mind that mattresses get a bit softer over time, so always choose a slightly firmer model than what you consider suitable.

 Go for the Leesa if you like the all-foam feel, but want to sleep slightly cooler.
 It is great for people who like a medium firm mattress with reasonable conforming.
 Also, it is a perfect choice for couples because of the superior motion isolation and quietness when bearing weight.
 On the other hand, it is not a good choice if you don’t like the foam feel and close conforming, or you’d like a more responsive surface.

-You should choose Helix Midnight if you sleep exceptionally hot and wake up sweaty.
+You should choose Helix Midnight if you sleep exceptionally hot and experience night sweats.
 This model will help you sleep cooler thanks to its breathability and temperature regulating properties.
 It is suitable for people who like medium firmness with a good balance between support and contouring.
 It is also ideal for those who need good motion isolation with minimal noise.
 Helix Midnight is not a good option if you don’t like the classic innerspring feel, or want a firmer surface with minimal conforming.

 Dusan is a biologist, a science enthusiast and a huge nature lover.
 He loves to keep up to date with all the new research and write accurate science-based articles.
 When he’s not writing or reading, you can find him in the kitchen, trying out new delicious recipes; out in the wild, enjoying the nature or sleeping in his bed.